Dear EMDR Therapy Colleagues,

-As is our tradition, Dr. Lanius’s Keynote will be followed a selection of morning and afternoon workshops on a range of EMDR Therapy topics.
-We are now actively seeking strong, well-conceived, well-organized, interactive workshops to include in our 2018 conference program.
+As is our tradition, the conference will feature a selection of morning and afternoon workshops on a range of EMDR Therapy topics.
+We are now actively seeking strong, well-conceived, well-organized, interactive workshops to include in our 2019 conference program.

 And that is where you come in…